 Clinical Forums of COT Specialist Section - Mental Health facilitate debate, networking, innovation and news in a specific domain of practice.
 Clinical Forums have annual national study days that influence practice and support the Specialist Section.
 These study days also support CPD activity and the development of OT in mental health.
 Outcomes of the study day form part of the Specialist Section annual report.

 - Forensic Forum, which is concerned with those who have a history or risk of offending.

-We currently have an active Regional Subgroup for Scotland with groups for England, Northern Ireland and Wales in development.
+- We currently have an active Regional Subgroup for Scotland, with groups for England, Northern Ireland and Wales in development.